-The UK and US governments passed a series of laws in the 1960s and 1970s that outlawed much urban micro-broadcasting, as well as adding further legal complications to broadcasting from offshore, as well as upping the penalties for broadcasting without a license.
+The UK and US governments passed a series of laws in the 1960s and 1970s that outlawed much urban micro-broadcasting, adding further legal complications to radio broadcasting from offshore.
+These laws also upped the penalties for broadcasting without a license.

 A new kind of radio

-Gone are the days when people who were driven to share their music or opinions with the public were compelled to reconfigure portable FM radio transmitters, add a new antenna, disable the resistors, and drive around in their cars to evade detection.
+Gone are the times when people were driven to share their music or opinions with the public and were compelled to reconfigure portable FM radio transmitters, add a new antenna, disable the resistors, and drive around in their cars to evade detection.